Enter the SJWP State Competition

 Who is Eligible?

 Any high school student in grades 9 through 12, who has reached the age of 15 by August 1 of the competition year, and has conducted a water-related science project is eligible to participate in the Stockholm Junior Water Prize competition.
 Teams of up to three students may enter.

 Projects should be aimed at enhancing the quality of life through improvement of water quality, water resources management, or water and wastewater treatment.
 Projects can explore water issues on local, regional, national, or global issues.
 It is essential that all projects use a research-oriented approach, which means they must use scientifically accepted methodologies for experimentation, monitoring, and reporting, including statistical analysis.

 To be eligible for the state competition, students must complete the online entry form and electronically submit their research paper.
 There are no specific paper guidelines at the state level, however the file cannot be larger than 2MB.
 Teams of up to three students may enter.
 Only one person from a team should submit the project online; however, they must complete the information for all team members.

 Based on the papers, and in some cases personal interviews at science fairs, a group of water professionals will identify the best water-related science project from each state.
 Most state winners will be announced online at www.sjwp.org during the first full week of May, 2016.

 State winners will receive an all-expenses paid trip the national SJWP competition, and must be available to attend the national competition during the third weekend of June, 2016.

 *State deadlines may vary.
-For specific information on your state, consult the State Deadlines and Awards List .
+For specific information on your state, consult the State Contacts, Awards and Deadlines page .

 For more information, please email email@example.com or call Stevi Hunt-Cottrell at 703-684-2454.